starrieste/snowglobe-thief/README.md

 - Ctrl + Mouse Wheel to zoom in/out

 # CREDIT

+All of the art was made by me using aseprite!

 Parts of my code is heavily inspired by / completely written by DaFluffyPotato (my idol for gamedev at the moment).
 His website: https://dafluffypotato.com/